 Luxury Vinyl Flooring

-Vinyl is also a warm flooring option and easy to clean to boot.
+Luxury vinyl plank flooring is also a warm flooring option and is easy to clean to boot.
 Laminate is very stylish when laid in strips that resemble wood and tiles, and some have a textured finish.
 As with carpets, an underfelt or sprung foam layer is usually laid under the vinyl.

 Tips to make flooring feel warmer